Colorado Class, U.S. Battleships

 National Archives #80-G-19930

-The West Virginia was sunk at Pearl Harbor, and the Maryland took two bombs and was jammed against her moorings when the Oklahoma capsized alongside her.
-Maryland was salvaged within a few weeks, but West Virginia took two years to raise and repair, though this also provided the opportunity for extensive modernization.
+West Virginia was sunk by at least five torpedo hits at Pearl Harbor, while Maryland took two bomb hits and was jammed against her moorings when Oklahoma capsized alongside her.
+Maryland was repaired within a few weeks, but West Virginia took two years to raise and repair, though this also provided the opportunity for extensive modernization.
 Colorado herself was undergoing refit at Bremerton and avoided the disaster.

 Units in the Pacific: